-Other states allow non-judicial foreclosures.
-In a non-judicial foreclosure, the lender must follow state-mandated rules for seizing a home when the borrower is behind on the mortgage payments.
+Some states allow for non-judicial foreclosures.
+These foreclosures are generally handled by the Clerk of Court’s Office or the Sheriff’s Office in the county where the property is located.
+The mortgage lender must send you a notice of default and give you a specific number of days to cure the default (catch up on the missed payments).
 Generally, the lender must file and serve notice of the intent to foreclose the mortgage because of non-payment.
 The time frames and rules for non-judicial foreclosures vary by state.

-NOLO lists the foreclosure process for each state and provides additional information about the detailed process of foreclosing on a mortgage in each state.
+NOLO lists the foreclosure process for each state and provides additional information about the detailed process of foreclosing on a mortgage.
 However, this is not legal advice.
-If you are behind on your mortgage payments, it is wise to consult a foreclosure attorney in your area as soon as possible.
-The foreclosure process in some states can move very quickly, so you could lose your home in just a matter of months after missing the first mortgage payment.
+If you are behind on your mortgage payments, please consult a foreclosure attorney in your area as soon as possible.
+The foreclosure process can move very quickly, so you could lose your home in a matter of months after missing your first payment.

 How Long Does It Take for a Bank to Seize my Home?